Wilson Area Law formula on $\mathbb{R}^4$: Wilson Area Law Formula

 \begin{rem} If one examines the above proof carefully, asymptotic freedom is required to show that $\lim_{\kappa \rightarrow \infty}\mathbb{E}\left(\exp\left[\left(\cdot, \nu_{R[a,T]}^{\kappa, \alpha}\right)_\sharp \right]\right)$ exists and is equal to the exponential of the area of the surface.
 Asymptotic freedom and renormalization allow one to compute the path integral in Definition \ref{d.ym.2} via perturbation series expansion, when $\kappa$ is large.

-In Remark \ref{r.aym.1}, we explained that $1/\kappa$ denote the spread of a Gaussian function, used to approximate a Dirac Delta function, where $1/\kappa$ is also synonymous with the lattice spacing $\epsilon$ in lattice gauge theories.
+In Remark \ref{r.aym.1}, we explained that $1/\kappa$ denote the spread of a Gaussian function, used to approximate a Dirac Delta function, whereby $1/\kappa$ is also synonymous with the lattice spacing $\epsilon$ in lattice gauge theories.
 When the distance between distinct points is small, one needs a higher $\kappa$, to resolve them.
 Thus, we can say that non-abelian Yang-Mills theory is asymptotically free at short distances.
+In a sequel, we will use Theorem \ref{t.a.1} to show that the theory is asymptotically free at high energies.
+See Remark \ref{r.cz.1}.

 We need to normalize $\chi_w$, and choose a $0<\tilde{c}<1$ such that the norm $\parallel \tilde{c}\psi_w \chi_w \parallel < 1$.
 In this article, we chose $\tilde{c} = 1/\sqrt{2\pi}$.
 In \cite{YMLim01}, we explained why we need the renormalization factor $\frac{1}{\sqrt{2\pi}}\psi_w$.
-In Quantum Field Theory, when using Fourier transform to go into momentum space, one will introduce a cutoff function, so as to resolve the ultra-violet divergence issue.
-This was necessary to prove Corollary \ref{c.p.1} and Lemma \ref{l.bds.1}.
+In Quantum Field Theory, when using Fourier Transform to go into momentum space, one will introduce a cutoff function, so as to resolve the ultra-violet divergence issue.
+This was sufficient to prove Corollary \ref{c.p.1} and Lemma \ref{l.bds.1}.
 Also refer to Remarks \ref{r.p.1} and \ref{r.bds.1}.
 Indeed, Corollary \ref{c.p.1} and Lemma \ref{l.bds.1} still hold by choosing any $\tilde{c} < 1/\sqrt2$. \end{rem}